elastic/kibana/CONTRIBUTING.md

  - A module id that used to resolve to a single file now resolves to a directory, but webpack isn't adapting
  - (if you discover other scenarios, please send a PR!)

+#### Build Optimizations

+If you do not intend on utilizing `yarn link` or `npm link`, you can set `optimize.resolveSymlink: false` to disable symlink resolution which will provide a small decrease in build time.

 #### Setting Up SSL

 Kibana includes a self-signed certificate that can be used for development purposes: `npm start -- --ssl`.